Try this delicious and healthy recipe from Ozlem’s Turkish table – ideal for those long hot days of summer as it can also be served cold.

 Saute the onion and garlic in the olive oil for a couple of minutes.

 Add the beans and canned tomatoes and cook for another 1 or 2 minutes.

-Pour over the water, add the sugar, season with salt and pepper.
-Bring the liquid to the boil, reduce the heat, cover, and simmer for about 35 minutes.
+Pour over the water, add the sugar, and season with salt and pepper.
+Bring the liquid to a boil, reduce the heat, cover, and simmer for about 35 minutes.